 - They allow you to separate assets acquired before the marriage from marital assets — including businesses, inheritances, and investments.

-- Spouses understand their financial rights and responsibilities.
+- They help each spouse understand their financial rights and responsibilities.

-Don’t settle for a generic prenuptial or post-nuptial (written during the marriage) contract.
-Work with Lovelace Law, P.C. to create a document that works.
+If you and your spouse are considering a prenuptial, work with Lovelace Law, P.C. to create a document that works.